Orkney & Shetland Guided Island Hopping Holiday

 Arrive on Orkney and meet at the Merkister Hotel.

-Day 2: Brough of Birsay and Ring of Brodgar
+Day 2: Brough of Birsay to Marwick Bay and Ring of Brodgar

 Your first walk on the island of Orkney begins by following a superb cliff-top path from the island of Birsay, to the RSPB reserve of Marwick Bay and The Loons.
 In the late afternoon we explore the Ring of Brodgar, the standing stones of Stenness and the Neolithic chambered cairn of Maes Howe (Entrance fee not included Scottish / Welsh / English National Heritage members free).
 9 miles (14km) with 760 feet (230m) of ascent.